- Editorial Offices

 When Pearl Jam became the first major music act ever to perform in UM’s Washington-Grizzly Stadium in 1998, it was the largest music event in the history of Montana, with 22,000 fans rocking out under the M.

 Almost 20 years to the day on Aug.
 13, the newly minted Rock and Roll Hall of Famers topped that earlier triumph by filling the stadium with 25,500 people.
-It was only the fourth concert at Washington-Griz – the others being the Rolling Stones in 2006 (23,000 fans) and Paul McCartney in 2014 (more than 25,000 fans).
+It was only the fifth concert at Washington-Griz – the others being the Rolling Stones in 2006 (23,000 fans), Paul McCartney in 2014 (more than 25,000 fans) and Smokey Robinson way back in 1988.

 The fact that the band even performed in Missoula might seem like an anomaly.
 The concert was part of the band’s four-city “The Home Shows” tour, with other stops at much-larger venues in Seattle, Chicago and Boston.
 But Pearl Jam has performed at UM seven times since 1993 – almost making the group the Griz house band.